cpakken/from-iter/README.md

 | --------- | --------- | ------- |
 | from-iter | 1.52 KB 😎 | 673 B 😲 |

-A Tiny Fully typed lazy iterable library for JavaScript / TypeScript
+A Tiny Fully-Typed tree shakable lazy iterable library for JavaScript / TypeScript.
+Combine and iterate over any iterable object or array with a simple chainable API.

+Internally uses `for...of` for iterables and `for...in` for iterable objects to pipe values through a chain of functions.

+Unlike chaining arrays, this library does not create intermediate arrays for each operation, instead, it iterates over the values and passes them through the chain of functions.

 ## Quick Start